StemTBioinf/UNIX/index_free.md

 module load GCC/6.4.0-2.28  OpenMPI/2.1.2 SAMtools/1.7
 samtools sort -T $SNIC_TMP UnsortedTestFile.bam > SortedTestFile.bam
 ```
-Save this file as `sortbam.sh`.
+Save this file as `sortbam.sh`in the same folder as where you have your bam file.
 Now try to queue it up using sbatch:

 ```{bash, eval = FALSE }
 sbatch sortbam.sh